 Lots-o-Huggin' Bear from Toy Story 3 as well.
 He became heartless and completely vile because he was abandoned (not intentionally) and was replaced.
 Unlike Stinky Pete, Lotso never sought redemption.

-For some, Plankton from Sponge Bob Square Pants could be seen like this.
+Plankton from Sponge Bob Square Pants.
 It is known that as a child, he was bullied and his only friend was Mr. Krabs.
 Now he is evil and despises society, not only because of this, but also for a dispute with Mr. Krabs for poisoning the old man Jenkins.

 Squidward is an interesting case.
 While he's not an straight villain, it is believed that much of his evil and cruel acts are due to being an unsuccessful guy with bad luck, and having to live and work with SpongeBob, which makes life miserable especially in later seasons.